 Why we can't access your videos

 We don't have access to your media files because our technology doesn't upload them to a server for processing.
-They get processed locally on your machine and don't leave your computer unless you decide to make use of one of the sharing options or Cloud Sync.
+They get processed locally on your machine and don't leave your computer unless you decide to use one of the sharing options or Cloud Sync.

 The processing of editing projects is all happening inside your browser.
-It basically works like a desktop application, except the browser is the platform Clipchamp runs on.
+It works like a desktop application, except the browser is the platform Clipchamp runs on.

 But if videos don't get uploaded, why do I see my old projects when I log in to Clipchamp?